harrietckm/Hello-World3/README.md

 ## Starting the ant script.##

-1. change your working directory to the amplafi-tools directory.
+1. change your working directory to the amplafi-tools directory that was just created by cloning the amplafi-tools repository.
 2. run this command.
 <pre> apache-ant-1.8.2/bin/ant opensource-one-time-setup </pre>